mikesierra7/36C3_Klima/README.md

 Software
 ========
 This is a collection of scripts in MATLAB and Python for the retrieval, analysis and visualization of data from *DWD* and *ECMWF* repositories.
 The scripts are sorted into directories according to the service.
 No additional Software is provided for *NASA* services.
 Running the MATLAB scripts in Octave requires the [mapping](https://octave.sourceforge.io/mapping/index.html) and [NetCDF](https://octave.sourceforge.io/netcdf/index.html) packages.
+The Python scripts require the *netCDF4*, *cftime* and *SciPy* packages for data access and analysis.

 DWD
 ---